RiceDope/Callisto/README.md

 Tasks that are currently being worked on will appear here.

+- ArrayList clear operation
-- Basic ArrayList functionality
+- ArrayList sort operation
-- Removal from ArrayList using a null lazy evaluation method
-- Update get() and replace() to refactor if items have been removed since last call
+- Setup repo with automatic testing

 ## Backlog

 Tasks will appear here if they are needed but cannot be worked on immediately.

 - List wanted functionality
-- Setup repo with automatic testing
 - Create basic Queue

 ## Completed